 November 4 - January 10, you will be able to register for classes directly in myUDC (my.udc.edu), our online portal.

 In order to register you must have a UDC email account and password.
 You will need this information to log in.

 Don't have your UDC email yet?
 Email your request to the IT Help Desk at email@example.com from a personal email account (include your Banner student ID number) or visit Bldg.
 41, A Level.

 All students must satisfy prior tuition and fees obligations before they can register for classes.
 Check your Student Account in the myUDC portal.

 After completing online registration, there will be a pay online option that will direct you to the secure payment page.

-Be sure to see your academic advisor for additional information regarding the registration process.
+Be sure to meet with your academic advisor regarding the registration process.

 Tuition and fees are due and payable at the time of registration.
-If tuition and fees are not paid by the close of business the day of registration, courses will be dropped.
+If tuition and fees are not paid by the close of business the day of registration, courses may be dropped.

 You are able to pay for your classes online.
 Once you have completed your registration for classes, there will be a "Pay Online" button, which will direct you to the secured payment site.
 (If an ID and password are requested, please use your Banner ID and password to log into the payment site.)
 No need to stand in the financial aid line!
 Enjoy the flexibility of online access!
 If you are eligible for financial aid and funds have not posted, report to the Office of Financial Aid.